-The annual School of Engineering and Built Environment prize-giving ceremony celebrated outstanding academic achievement on the 29th June.
+The annual School of Computing, Engineering and Built Environment prize-giving ceremony celebrated outstanding academic achievement on the 29th June.

 Graduates, students and academics from across the School were joined by key stakeholders, including industry leaders and professional institutions, to recognise success in areas such as construction management, building surveying, quantity surveying, civil, mechanical, electronic and environmental engineering, as well as networking and computing web systems development, and digital security.